INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/07 - Hashing Functions/07 - Hashing Functions.md

 		*This behaviour is also called “random oracle” assumption*

 Since changing 1 bit in the input causes the output to be completely different, a very common use case of hashing is to ensure **data integrity**.

+> [!info]- Domains where integrity control is useful
-	*This integrity control is useful for :
+> This integrity control is useful for :
-	 - p2p exchanges (making sure we assembled the segments correctly)
+> 	- p2p exchanges (making sure we assembled the segments correctly)
-	 - **Storing passwords** (details later on)
+> 	- **Storing passwords** (details later on)
-	 - Antivirus (malicious files database collection)
+> 	- Antivirus (malicious files database collection)
-	 - **Message Authentication** - File/message transfer over an insecure network (making sure it was not altered in transit, pretty much what Gallois/Counter mode is doing with AES).
+> 	- **Message Authentication** - File/message transfer over an insecure network (making sure it was not altered in transit, pretty much what Gallois/Counter mode is doing with AES).
 In the case of an "authentication-oriented" hash, we call it a **message digest**.
 Even if the document can be transmitted on an insecure channel, this **digest ALWAYS must be transmitted on a secure channel** (for obvious reasons)
-	 - Identifying copyright-protected content
+> 	- Identifying copyright-protected content
-	 - Quickly detect if system files were encrypted by a ransomware*
+> 	- Quickly detect if system files were encrypted by a ransomware*

-Here are the most common and secure cryptographic hash algorithms :
+Here are the most common and secure cryptographic hash algorithms:

 | Algorithm   | Message Size | Block Size | Word Size | Digest Size |
 | ----------- | ------------ | ---------- | --------- | ----------- |